SomewhatSane/VPNShield-EXILED-Edition/README.md

 Inspired by VPNShield by KarlOfDuty.

 <h1>Installation</h1>
-<p>Copy/Move VPNShield.dll to /EXILED/Plugins/ .
+<p>Copy / Move VPNShield.dll to /EXILED/Plugins/ .

 <h1>Configuration</h1>
 <p>After starting up the plugin for the first time, a folder named VPNShield will be created in your plugins folder which contains whitelists and blacklists that VPNShield uses for caching known good and bad IPs / accounts.
 This folder will contain 4 files: